dougsweetser/Q/docs/Math/analysis.md

 Mathematicians might be concerned by this result, because if the 3-vector D goes to -D nothing will change about the quaternion derivative.
 This is actually consistent with principles of special relativity.
-For timelike separated events, right and left depend on the inertial reference frame, so a timelike derivative should not depend on the direction of the 3-vector.
+For time-like separated events, right and left depend on the inertial reference frame, so a time-like derivative should not depend on the direction of the 3-vector.

 ##  Analytic Functions